trackreco/mkFit/README.md

 We often use these words interchangibly to refer to the set of benchmark and validation tests as a single suite.
 So if you are asked to "run the benchmarking" or "run the validation": please run the full suite (unless specifically stated to run one or the other).
 In fact, the main scripts that run the full suite use "benchmark" in their name, even though they may refer to both the running of the compute and physics performance tests and plot comparisons.

-When submitting a PR or preparing for a conference, please run the full suite from phi3 with a clean login: make sure nothing has been sourced to set up the environment.
-The scripts will set the environment as needed through ```./xeon_scripts/common-variables.sh ${suite}```.
+### Section 5.i: Running the main script

-The main script for running the full suite can be launched with:
+The main script for running the full suite can be launched from the top-level directory with:

 ```
 ./xeon_scripts/runBenchmark.sh ${suite}